tc39/ecma426/proposals/debug-id.md

 6. Symbol server support: With Debug IDs and source maps with embedded sources it becomes possible to support symbol server lookup from symbol servers.

+7. Source map caching in debuggers: Source maps referenced via URL cannot be cached by debuggers because the source map at a location may change without the URL changing.
+With the proposed determinism of Debug IDs, browser dev tools and IDEs can decide upfront whether they need to load and parse a source map or not.

 ## Scope

 This proposal sets some specific limitations on source maps to simplify the processing in the wider ecosystem.